 To know more about the pose and its procedure, click here- Pavanamuktasana.

 2. Sethu Bandhasana (Bridge Pose)

 About The Pose- Sethu Bandhasana or the Bridge Pose is an asana that is similar to the structure of a bridge.
-It is a beginner level Vinyasa yoga asana.
+It is a Vinyasa yoga asana that is great for all levels.
+This pose can be done actively or passively, depending on your energy levels.
 Practice it in the morning on an empty stomach and hold the pose for 30 to 60 seconds.

 Benefits For Allergic Rhinitis- Sethu Bandhasana stretches your neck and chest.
 It reduces stress and mild depression.
 The pose stimulates your lungs and reduces fatigue and headache.

 About The Pose-Vrikshasana or the Tree Pose resembles the stance of a tree.
 It is a simple standing pose.
 The pose is a Hatha yoga asana and is great for all levels, but those with balance issues should practice near a wall.
 Practice it on an empty stomach with eyes open.
 Hold it for 30 seconds on each leg.

 Benefits For Allergic Rhinitis- Vrikshasana helps you find balance in life.
 It builds confidence and self-esteem.
 Vrikshasana gives a good stretch to your body from head to toe.
 It calms your nervous system and keeps you focused.

 To know more about the pose and its procedure, click here- Vrikshasana.

 About The Pose- Virabhadrasana I or the Warrior Pose I is an asana named after a legendary hero called Virabhadra.
 It is a beginner level Vinyasa yoga asana.
 Practice it in the morning on an empty stomach and hold the pose for 20 seconds on each leg.